-When assessing a request to reserve a facility, the college must not consider the content (unless the facility is used only for certain purposes, for example, only for the college's administration use) or viewpoint of the expressive activity, or the possible reaction to the expressive activity.
+When assessing a request to reserve a facility, the college must not consider the content or viewpoint of the expressive activity, or the possible reaction to the expressive activity.
 If a facility or space is generally available to be reserved, the college can refuse a reservation by a student, student organization, or employee only for the following reasons:

-- The venue is an indoor facility that has been designated as unavailable for reservation. - The venue is an indoor facility and the request is in conflict with any restrictions the college has placed on the facility.
-For example, a restriction could be that the indoor facility is unavailable on the weekends. - The venue has been reserved already at the time requested. - The size of the anticipated crowd is too large for the space. - The activity would substantially disrupt another event occurring in close proximity. - The activity would substantially disrupt college operations. - The activity is a clear and present threat to campus safety, according to police or security. - The activity occurs during college exam periods.
+• The venue is an indoor facility that has been designated as unavailable for reservation.

-• The activity is against the law.
+- The venue is an indoor facility and the request is in conflict with any restrictions the college has placed on the facility.
+For example, a restriction could be that the indoor facility is unavailable on the weekends. - The venue has been reserved already at the time requested. - The size of the anticipated crowd is too large for the space. - The activity would substantially disrupt another event occurring in close proximity. - The activity would substantially disrupt college operations. - The activity is a clear and present threat to campus safety, according to police or security. - The activity occurs during college exam periods. - The activity is against the law.